lex57ukr/docker-dotnetcore-template/README.md

 ## Limitations

 * Production image cannot be debugged (because there's no debugger embedded in the image).
-* `OmniSharp` plugin and its integrated unit test runner in `vscode` run locally.
+* [OmniSharp](https://www.omnisharp.net) plugin with its integrated unit test runner in [vscode](https://code.visualstudio.com/) run locally.

-For the best experience, it is recommended to install a compatible .NET Core SDK.
+It is recommended to install [.NET Core SDK](https://www.microsoft.com/net/download).
 This would not be required, if `OmniSharp` tooling could target the container instead of the local build.

-However, .NET Core SDK is not required to develop in any other editor (but then you may lose debugger support).
+    TODO: Figure out how to make OmniSharp target containers.

 ## First things first

 For local development, your must enable sharing with `Docker` either your local drive or root folder containing this solution.
 However, mounting volumes is not required for building a production image.

-Before you can start developing, building the environment is required the first time you clone this repository or if there's a change in the environment configuration.
+Building the environment is required the first time you clone this repository or if there's a change in the environment configuration.
 Either use the `env-build` task or run the following command manually.

 ```bash
 docker-compose --file docker-compose.debug.yml build